 The Timely Warnings will include pertinent information about the crime that triggered the warning.

-If it is determined that a Timely Warning should be sent, a member of the Standard College team will send the notification via an email message to the campus community through Standard College's third-party notification service provider, Populi.
+If it is determined that a Timely Warning should be sent, a member of the Standard College team is responsible for initiating the process.
+A member of the team will send notification of a Timely Warning to the campus community via an email message through Standard College's third-party notification service provider, Populi.
 The content of the notification will be determined by members of the Standard College Team, and certain messages will be pre-formulated to expedite the notification process.

 There will be a continuing assessment of the situation.
 The Standard College team will follow up with email Populi messages and posted bulletins as more specific information becomes available.
-The Standard College team is responsible for initiating the system.

-All students and staff are provided with an official Standard College email address, and accordingly, all members of the community are automatically enrolled in the crime alert notification system.
-These messages are an effective way to send important information to the campus community about safety and congestion in the campus area.
+All students and staff are provided with an official Standard College email address.
+Accordingly, all members of the community are automatically enrolled in the crime alert notification system.
+These messages are a very effective way to send important information to the campus community about safety and congestion in the campus area.

-Issuing a Timely Warnings will be decided on a case-by-case basis considering all the facts surrounding a crime, including factors such as the following:
+Issuing a Timely Warnings will be decided on a case-by-case basis in light of all the facts surrounding a crime, including factors such as the following: